groovyjarod/lighthouse-automation/README.md

 Lighthouse Automation Script
-Version 1.0.0
+Version 1.1.0
 Created by Jarod Day

-Usage: node commenceAllAudits.mjs
+Usage: node runConcurrentAudits.mjs <number of concurrent audits>

 This script will parse all of the paths contained in wikiPaths.txt to create a array of paths proceeding the extension https://www.familysearch.org/en/wiki/.
 Using the paths, the script automates each one and creates a json file containing audit results of each page listed in the .txt file